telekom-mms/sectpmctl/README.md

 This option will only work when you enter the Clear Mode in the Secure Boot BIOS settings, that is when the complete Secure Boot database is empty.
 If you enter the Setup Mode (only the PK key is cleared instead of the complete Secure Boot database) this option won't work.

+A differentiation of the Microsoft Windows and the Microsoft UEFI key is currently not done.
+Either both or none will be installed.

 **You have been warned, it is highly possible to destroy your system without being able to fix it!
 Do an internet search before using this option and ask somebody who might know if it could work.
 If you brik your device you are on your own.
 Use on your own risc!**